-4.4.3 Scenario 3 - Stadial conditions during the late YD
+4.4.3 Scenario 3 - stadial conditions during the late YD

 In the first late YD experiment (scenario 3a) we examined how permafrost conditions would change with increasing aridity in autumn and early winter compared to the early YD (scenario 2e), resulting in a reduction in winter snow cover.
-As the insulating effect of the winter snowpack is reduced, the depth zone of the CCC site experiences rapid cooling and approaches

--1.8°C after 100 years, leading to permafrost development, inconsistent with stable conditions near 0°C required for CCC formation (Fig. 4a, Suppl.
-Fig. 4a).
+As the insulating effect of the winter snowpack is reduced, the depth zone of the CCC site experiences rapid cooling and approaches -1.8 °C after 100 years, leading to permafrost development, which is inconsistent with stable conditions near 0 °C required for CCC formation (Fig. 4a, Supplement Fig. S4a).

-The results of scenario 3b demonstrate that even though winters become slightly less cold, the subsurface at 50 m depth nevertheless cools from -1.3°C to -1.5°C due to the lack of a winter snow cover.
-This scenario is not compatible with CCC formation as it leads to permafrost aggradation (Fig. 4b, Suppl.
-Fig. 4b).
-In contrast, even the presence of a moderate snow cover (scenario 3c) would allow the subsurface at 50 m depth to slowly warm to -1°C after 75 years of the start of the atmospheric warming (Fig. 4c, Suppl.
-Fig. 4c), creating favourable conditions for slow freezing of liquid water pockets in the cave ice introduced by dripping water.
+The results for scenario 3b demonstrate that even though winters become slightly less cold, the subsurface at 50 m of depth nevertheless cools from -1.3 to -1.5 °C due to the lack of winter snow cover.
+This scenario is not compatible with CCC formation as it leads to permafrost aggradation (Fig. 4b, Supplement Fig. S4b).
+In contrast, even the presence of moderate snow cover (scenario 3c) would allow the subsurface at 50 m of depth to slowly warm to -1 °C after 75 years of atmospheric warming (Fig. 4c, Supplement Fig. S4c), creating favourable conditions for slow freezing of liquid water pockets in the cave ice introduced by dripping water.

-5. Discussion
+5 Discussion

-5.1 Conditions close to 0°C in the shallow subsurface
+5.1 Conditions close to 0 °C in the shallow subsurface

-CCCsCCC form in slowly freezing water pockets enclosed in cave ice when the cave interior temperature is just slightly below 0°C (e.g., Žák et al., 2018).
-Although the deposition of CCCsCCC in many cases mark climate transitions (e.g., Luetscher et al., 2013; Richter and Reiechelmann, 2008; Spötl and Cheng, 2014; Žák et al., 2012), the large size of some CCCsCCC (up to 50 mm in caves elsewhere, unpublished data from our group) and Th ages from their central and rim areas (unpublished data from our group) argue for very stable cave microclimate conditions for at least several years.
+CCCs form in slowly freezing water pockets enclosed in cave ice when the cave interior temperature is slightly below 0 °C (e.g. Žák et al., 2018).
+Although the deposition of CCCs in many cases marks climate transitions (e.g. Luetscher et al., 2013; Richter and Riechelmann, 2012; Spötl and Cheng, 2014; Spötl et al., 2021; Žák et al., 2012), the large size of some CCCs (up to 50 mm in caves elsewhere; unpublished data from our group) and Th ages from their central and rim areas (unpublished data from our group) argue for very stable cave microclimate conditions for at least several years.